 - Service and Delivery spaces are reserved for official business use between 7:00 a.m. and 7:30 p.m.
 During these hours, vehicles need to display a Service and Delivery Parking Permit along with one of the following faculty/staff or student parking permit types:

 Vehicles parked on campus by vendor/contractors doing business with the University must display a Vendor/Contractor Permit.
-This permit type can only be purchased in person at our office.
+This permit type can be purchased in the office at 625 Stadium Drive, Suite A. If you have questions, call Parking and Transit Services at 402-472-1800.

 Please be Aware